The Bowery Boys: The Bowery Boys

-Gabriel Dell returned in the fourth entry, Spook Busters (1946), as "Gabe Moreno," a former member of the gang just out of the Navy with a French war bride in tow.
+Gabriel Dell returned in the fourth entry, Spook Busters (1946), as Gabe Moreno, a former member of the gang just out of the Navy with a French war bride in tow.
 He remained (minus spouse) for the next 16 features.
-Gabe was a convenient "utility" character, frequently changing jobs (attorney, policeman, song plugger, reporter, television personality) to suit the story at hand—and the limited casting budget.
+Gabe was a convenient "utility" character, frequently changing jobs (attorney, policeman, song plugger, reporter, television personality) to suit the story at hand, and the limited casting budget.
 Dell often acted as a bridge between the real world and the Bowery gang he would summon to assist him.
 He reprised one of his East Side Kids roles in Hard Boiled Mahoney (1947), playing a myopic nerd with thick glasses, ascot, and cap.
 His final appearance was in Blues Busters in 1950, generally regarded as one of the funniest in the series.

-The early films such as In Fast Company (1946) flirted with the same humor-laced crime drama of the previous series, but they gradually shifted to situation comedy (western comedy, prison comedy, military comedy, college comedy, hillbilly comedy, etc.).
-In 1953 a new producer, Ben Schwalb, hired director Edward Bernds and writer Elwood Ullman, both closely associated with The Three Stooges.
+The early films such as In Fast Company (1946) flirted with the same humor-laced crime drama of the previous series, but they gradually shifted to situation comedy (Western comedy, prison comedy, military comedy, college comedy, hillbilly comedy, etc.).
+In 1953, a new producer, Ben Schwalb, hired director Edward Bernds and writer Elwood Ullman, both closely associated with the Three Stooges.
 The situation-comedy content immediately gave way to all-out slapstick, in the Three Stooges manner using many of the Stooges' gags, and the stories became more juvenile.
 The new approach literally paid off: "The Bowery Boys Meet the Monsters was the best moneymaker of all of them," Bernds told historian Ted Okuda in 1987.
 "Actually, every Bowery Boys picture made money.
 Even if it was a bad one, it didn't lose.
 The Bowery Boys Meet the Monsters stood out above the others in terms of profit."
 Bernds left the series after Dig That Uranium (1956), although an unused Bernds-Ullman script was filmed later as Looking for Danger (1957).

 The budgets of the series had been lowering gradually.
 Productions that had formerly been filmed in 10 or 11 days (a speedy schedule to begin with) were now being filmed in five or six days.
-Cheaper films meant cheaper talent: the Monogram films had featured impressive casts of "name" supporting actors, but by the mid-1950s the studio would hire only one or two veteran featured players per film (Eric Blore, Lyle Talbot, Addison Richards, Barton MacLane, Fritz Feld, Mary Beth Hughes, Byron Foulger, Paul Cavanagh, etc.) and fill out the cast with lesser-known actors.
+Cheaper films meant cheaper talent; the Monogram films had featured impressive casts of "name" supporting actors, but by the mid-1950s, the studio would hire only one or two veteran featured players per film (Eric Blore, Lyle Talbot, Lloyd Corrigan, Addison Richards, Barton MacLane, Fritz Feld, Raymond Hatton, Mary Beth Hughes, Byron Foulger, Paul Cavanagh, etc.) and fill out the cast with lesser-known actors.